adamw/xsbt-proguard-plugin/README.md

 question (minus any path).
 Note that your project's jar file is always included without any filtering.

-Other customizations are possible, take a look at the source to [ProguardPlugin](http://github.com/siasia/xsbt-proguard-plugin/blob/master/src/main/scala/ProguardPlugin.scala).
+Other customizations are possible, take a look at the source to [ProguardPlugin](http://github.com/adamw/xsbt-proguard-plugin/blob/master/src/main/scala/ProguardPlugin.scala).

 ##Hacking on the plugin

-If you need make modifications to the plugin itself, you can compile and install it locally (you need at least xsbt 0.9.x to build it):
+If you need make modifications to the plugin itself, you can compile and install it locally:

-    $ git clone git://github.com/siasia/xsbt-proguard-plugin.git
+    $ git clone git://github.com/adamw/xsbt-proguard-plugin.git
     $ cd xsbt-proguard-plugin
     $ xsbt publish-local